 UKS2: most of my friends are Chinese and we speak Chinese for long time and still I don’t think I have improved my English a lot

 Thus, while in keeping with previous research (e.g. Kaloscia 2014) there is a strong position of English as a lingua franca in group cohesion, this should not be overstated and the local languages are given some room as secondary lingua franca or language learning targets and other L1s have a role.
-This arguably especially so for German given its tradition and prestige as a language of higher education,
+This arguably especially so for German given its tradition and prestige as a language of higher education.

 Conclusion